 What actually applies?

-Well, in simple terms, the following: -
+In simple terms, the following:

 - An average 48-hour working week over a defined reference period (minimum 4 months).

 - A maximum of 10 hours night work in any 24 hour period.
-Night work being defined as any mobile workers time - where any part - falls between 00.00 hrs and 04.00 hrs for mobile workers of commercial vehicles.
+Night work is defined as any mobile workers time - where any part - falls between 00.00 hrs and 04.00 hrs for mobile workers of commercial vehicles.